Tag Archives: Action

 The film itself is violent, bloody, and traditionally Peckinpah in tone and look, similar to his other films (Straw Dogs from 1971 and The Wild Bunch from 1967).

-The premise of the film is intriguing- a powerful man known simply as “The Boss”, turns furious and places a bounty on the head of the man who impregnated his daughter, whom he, by the way, tortures to garner this information out of.
+The premise of the film is intriguing- a powerful man known simply as “The Boss” turns furious and places a bounty on the head of the man who impregnated his daughter, whom he, by the way, tortures to garner this information out of.

 He offers the enormous sum of 1 million dollars to the person who can “bring him the head of Alfredo Garcia”.

-Bennie, along with his prostitute girlfriend, Elita, traverses the lands of Mexico in search of Alfredo Garcia, whether he already be dead or still alive, which is a mysterious and fun element of the film.
+Bennie, along with his prostitute girlfriend, Elita, traverses the lands of Mexico in search of Alfredo Garcia, whether he is already dead or still alive, which is a mysterious and fun element of the film.

 I have a tough time taking the film too seriously as much as I enjoyed it- it seems an action farce and, without giving too much away, the scenes involving the carrying of a severed head, arguably the lead character, are as much comical as ghastly.

-The scene, while certainly violent, is in a way, almost tender as the biker and Elita realize their attraction for one another.
+The scene, while certainly violent, is, in a way, almost tender as the biker and Elita realize their attraction for one another.
 It’s a surreal scene and has almost a sense of clarity for both characters.
 Are they in lust?

-The Tarantino influence is undeniable- the mixture of humor amid violence- a severed head being treated as a comical prop, is immeasurable in its comparison to later Tarantino films such as the Kill Bill chapters.
+The Tarantino influence is undeniable- the mixture of humor amid violence- a severed head being treated as a comical prop, is immeasurable in comparison to later Tarantino films such as the Kill Bill chapters.

 It is only a film and has fun with that fact.
 It tries to be nothing more and embraces being bizarre.

-Tarantino films are like Peckinpah films just made 20-30 years apart.
+Tarantino films are like Peckinpah films, just made 20-30 years apart.

 How wonderful when a gem is rediscovered and laden with influence, in this case as much stylistically as otherwise.